themangoemoji/dev-notes/twisted/5_protocols+transports/README.md

     msg = 'Task %d: got %d bytes of poetry from %s' print  msg % (self.task_num, len(data), self.transport.getPeer())
 ```
-* once a poem has finished downloading, the protocol object notifies its factory with the calls:
+* and then when it has finished downloading, the protocol object notifies its factory with the calls:

 ```python
 def connectionLost(self, reason):